rodneyshupe/Cookbook/Recipes/Entrees/Veg/20MinuteRedCurryNoodlesWithFriedCoconutGarlic.rst

 ----------

 1. Cook rice noodles according to packaged directions.
-2. Heat the sesame oil in a large skillet over medium heat.
-Add the garlic and cook until golden, about 3 minutes.
-Stir in the coconut and cook until the garlic is crisp and the coconut is toasted, about 2 minutes.
+2. Heat the sesame oil in a large skillet over medium heat, then add the garlic and cook until golden, about 3 minutes; stir in the coconut and cook until the garlic is crisp and the coconut is toasted, about 2 minutes.
    Spoon the mix out of the skillet and drain onto a paper towel, season with salt.
-3. Return the skillet to medium heat.
-Add the zucchini and cook 2-3 minutes until softened.
-Stir in the curry paste and ginger and cook until fragrant, about 1 minute.
+3. Return the skillet to medium heat; add the zucchini and cook until softened, 2-3 minutes, then stir in the curry paste and ginger and cook until fragrant, about 1 minute.
-4. Pour in the coconut milk, 1/3 cup water, soy sauce, and honey.
-Stir to combine, bring the mixture to a boil, cook 5 minutes or until the sauce thickens slightly.
+4. Pour in the coconut milk, 1/3 cup water, soy sauce, and honey and stir to combine, then bring the mixture to a boil and cook until the sauce thickens slightly, 5 minutes.
 If the sauce thickens too much, add additional water to thin.
 Remove from the heat and stir in the lime juice and basil.
-5. To serve, divide the noodles and sauce between bowls.
-Top with peppers, fresh basil, and the fried garlic.
+5. To serve, divide the noodles and sauce between bowls and top with peppers, fresh basil, and the fried garlic.